leilab-isep/m1b_sismd_lb_tr/README.md

 5. **Bottlenecks & Future Work**
   - **XML parsing** remains strictly sequential; refactoring to a truly parallel parser (e.g., chunked or streaming parse) could unlock further gains.
-  - **GC optimizations** such as tuning region sizes or exploring ZGC’s concurrent phases may further reduce GC overhead under high load.
   - **Spliterator + Parallel Streams** or a custom non-blocking reader could simplify code and improve maintainability on top of the thread-pool model.

-**Final Recommendation:**
-For large-scale word-count tasks on multicore systems, we recommend the **ExecutorService (Thread Pool)** approach with **G1GC** tuned to a 10–15 GB heap.
-This combination delivers strong performance, predictable GC behavior, and straightforward code maintenance.

 ---